-- Keep your dishwasher locked and remove the water supply from it.
+- Empty the dishwasher and washing machine: Keep your dishwasher locked and remove the water supply from it.
 Do the same thing to your washing machine and remember to drain every last drop of water from each of them.

-- Consider draining the pipes that are located outside your house.
+- Draining the outside pipes: Consider draining the pipes that are located outside your house.

-- Install a wireless heat sensor for the water supply.
-It can monitor the supply of water and notify you if there’s any unusual activity or anything.
+- Heat sensor: Install a wireless heat sensor for the water supply.
+It can monitor the supply of water and notify you if there's any unusual activity or anything.

 The most annoying thing people see after returning from a long vacation is the unwanted growth of pests inside their house.
 Pests can create a dangerous environment inside a house if they're allowed to stay for a long time.
 All your furniture and electronic devices can get damaged because of various types of pests.
 Here's what you need to do to make sure pests don't take over your lovely home while you're away!

-- Perform a special cleaning and clean the refrigerator, freezer and all the things that can attract pests.
-Don’t leave any type of food item out in the open.
+- Deep clean the fridge and freezer: Perform a special cleaning and clean the refrigerator, freezer, and all the things that can attract pests.
+Don't leave any type of food item out in the open.

-- Double-check every possible way through which insects or birds can enter into the house.
+- Insects and birds: Double-check every possible way through which insects or birds can enter into the house.
 Keep your house completely sealed off and install nets at the air gaps.